 After applying and once you have received your visa, you have 12 months to enter Canada.
 Therefore, if you turned 36 after submitting your application, it is possible to enter Canada when you are 36 and stay until you are 38.

 In Canada, it’s common to get paid bi-weekly (every two weeks).
-If you are working with our Resort Job Program, the rent for your staff housing will be deducted directly from your paycheque.
+If you join our Working Holiday Programs, you will get a guaranteed job with accommodation before you arrive, and the rent for your staff housing will be deducted directly from your paycheque.

 Irish citizens cannot apply twice for a Canada working holiday visa.
 With an Irish passport, you may only get one working holiday visa in your lifetime.